AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-select-data-fields.md

 # Step 3.1: Select data fields

 After you save the queries that you create in the previous step, OSIsoft Cloud Services (OCS) prompts you to add data fields the field set for each query in the `Add Data Fields` window.
-Data fields are columns of stream or asset data that are included in your data view.
+Data fields are metadata or properties from streams or assets that are included in your data view.

 **Add Data Fields window**